 - Generate 10 years of CFSR winds and three-dimensional hindcast HYCOM currents from 2010 to 2019 (inclusive).
-The currents include the combined influence of HYDROMAP tidal and HYCOM ocean currents: - Include the wind and current data and hydrocarbon characteristics of the crude oil as input into the three-dimensional oil spill model SIMAP, to model the movement, spreading, weathering and shoreline accumulation by hydrocarbons over time; - Use SIMAP's stochastic model (also known as a probability model) to calculate exposure to surrounding waters and shorelines.
+The currents include the combined influence of HYDROMAP tidal and HYCOM ocean currents; - Include the wind and current data and hydrocarbon characteristics of the crude oil as input into the three-dimensional oil spill model SIMAP, to model the movement, spreading, weathering and shoreline accumulation by hydrocarbons over time; - Use SIMAP's stochastic model (also known as a probability model) to calculate exposure to surrounding waters and shorelines.
 This involved running 100 randomly selected single trajectory simulations (per season), with each simulation having the same spill information (spill volume, location, duration and composition of hydrocarbons) but with varying start times.
-This ensured that each spill trajectory was subject to a unique set of wind and current conditions; - Rerun SIMAP's stochastic model with the application of surface dispersant as a mitigation measure to calculate the reduced exposure to surrounding waters and shorelines; - Review the unmitigated stochastic model results and present the worst-case deterministic runs identified case based on the following criteria: - a.
+This ensured that each spill trajectory was subject to a unique set of wind and current conditions; and - Review the stochastic model results and present the worst-case deterministic runs based on the following criteria: - a.
 Largest swept area of floating oil above 1 g/m2 (visible floating oil); - b.
 Minimum time before shoreline accumulation above 10 g/m2; - c.
 Largest volume of oil ashore; - d.
 Longest length of shoreline accumulation above 10 g/m2; - e.
 Largest area of entrained hydrocarbons above 10 ppb; and - f.
-Largest area of dissolved hydrocarbons above 10 ppb. - Present a comparison between the unmitigated and mitigated cases for the above worst-case deterministic runs to demonstrate the potential benefit of surface dispersant application.
+Largest area of dissolved hydrocarbons above 10 ppb.